Goal-oriented

 Consideration: Contemplate the difference between that which is value and that which has value.

 Observation: One cannot underestimate the need for discipline in goal setting.
 The thing to remember is who is in control.
 Is your discipline being imposed from without – parents, bosses, society, religion, or friends – or is it being generated from within?
-Are you fulfilling your needs because of your inner desire?
+Are you fulfilling your needs because of your inner desires?

 It is good to have a combination of both the outer and the inner.
 But when an external force becomes too controlling, meet it with the wisdom of an appropriate inner force.
 You could choose to fight fire with fire, in which case dominance will be achieved by the one with the superior strength.
 Or you could choose to avoid the fight by using communication, reason, law, justice, inventiveness, resolve, and understanding.